Upload raw file

 Auto-Create model

-Click on Auto Create button in the menu-bar
+Click on Auto Create

 Select the same raw csv file (as uploaded to sandbox in previous step) from which the model has to be created.
 If the raw data is a time series data, choose time series in the Column Significance dialog and select the predictor, index and time column(s).
 For cross-section data choose the predictor column only.
-The IDE guesses the column type as either Categorical or Continuous
+The IDE guesses the column type as either Categorical

 .
 To change it, double click on the node and select the appropriate NEURONSTATETYPE.